heremaps/gluecodium/docs/lime_attributes.md

 literals, their enclosing quotes need to be backslash-escaped, as in the example.
 * **ParameterDefaults**: marks a "field constructor" of a struct to have field default values as parameter defaults in Swift, for those fields that are listed in the "filed constructor's" signature.
+* **Public** or **Internal**: marks an element to have the corresponding visibility in Swift, disregarding any "global" visibility modifiers the element might have.

 Dart-specific attributes
 ------------------------